-The properties that are built and for which the Company has received Certificate for exploitation and that are not sold and respectively transferred to clients are reported in the Statement of Financial Position in item "Investment property", because the Company is restricted to operate the constructed assets by itself and it could realize income through assigning the management of those assets to third parties.
+The properties that are built and for which the Company has received Certificate for exploitation and that are not sold and respectively transferred to clients are reported in the Statement of Financial Position in item "Investment property", because the Company is restricted to operate the constructed assets by itself and it can only realize income through assigning the management of those assets to third parties.
 The investment properties are valuated initially at their direct cost which includes all the expenditures that are directly related to the particular investment property - such as construction-assembly works, project services, legal fees and other expenditures.
 After their initial recognition the investment properties are reported through the use of the model of the fair value.

-According to the Law on Special Purpose Vehicles, the Board of Directors has appointed an appraisal as of 31.12.2013 on all property owned by the Company to the independent appraiser "Dobby 02" Ltd., whose results are reported in the financial statements.
+According to the Law on Special Purpose Vehicles, the Board of Directors has appointed an appraisal as of 31.12.2015 on all property owned by the Company to the independent appraiser "Dobby 02" Ltd., whose results are reported in the financial statements.

-The next table presents the changes in the value of the investment property in 2014 and 2013.
+The next table presents the changes in the value of the investment property in 2016 and 2015.

-31.12.2014 '000 BGN
+30.06.2016 '000 BGN

-Book value as of 1 st January 2014 Newly acquired assets 37 986

-Written - off assets (64)

-Net profit from changes in fair value (-)
+Book value as of 1st January 2016 Written - off assets Net profit from changes in fair value 35 970 157

-Book value as of 30 June 2014 37 922
+Book value as of 30 June 2016 35 813

-31.12.2013

-'000 BGN
+31.12.2015 '000 BGN

-Book value as of 1 st January 2013 41 987

-Newly acquired assets 443
+Book value as of 1st January 2015 Newly acquired assets 36 143

-Written - off assets (1 692)
+Written - off assets (77)

-Net profit from changes in fair value (2 752)

-Book value as of 31 st December 2013 37 986
+Net profit from changes in fair value Book value as of 31st December 2015 (98) 35 970